Frequently Asked Questions

 - 1. Why FLOCERT?

 FLOCERT is one of the world's leading social auditing and certification bodies.
 We verify your company's performance against Fairtrade and multiple other standards.
-We provide assurance solutions and impact measurements tailored to your company's needs, based on state-of-the-art information services.
+We provide assurance solutions tailored to your company's needs, based on state-of-the-art information services.
 By choosing FLOCERT you're guaranteed:

 - Efficient service of the highest quality: FLOCERT also provides correct, impartial and highly credible information.
 We aren't only experts in providing assurance, but gather and deliver information in a lean, service-focused and understandable way.
 Additionally, FLOCERT is ISO 17065 accredited, accredited since 2007 – the first social certification body to receive this accreditation –which demonstrates that we meet the highest international quality standards.
 For more information on this accreditation, please check our webpage “quality and appeals”